ese3500/final-project-timesink/README.md

 In terms of the overall build quality, the project suffered due to scheduling issues and time pressure.
 We didn't understand the time constraints requirements of our 3D printing job.
 By the time we were finished with our design, we had assumed that we would be able to get it printed within a day or two.
 However, the size (which probably would have been reduced had we used one less microcontroller) meant that we couldn't print our design at RPL, and Education Commons was closed that week for Penn Relays, which left us with to Tangen Hall where the queues were too long for us to make the project deadline.
 Due to these issues, we ultimately decided to go with a cardboard box to contain the electronics, which would not meet our waterproofing specifications for the final design but would allow us to gather our electronics and at least present a self-contained device.

 In the circuit implementations, we did finalize some connections by sautering wires to a perfboard, but overall the organization could have been much cleaner and more compact.
 We also had some issues with common grounding that caused some debugging pains.
-We also could have picked more applicable sensors
+We also could have picked more applicable sensors.

 #### Lessons Learned